Your guide to the best wallets for securely storing XLM.

 - Development team.
 Is the wallet backed by a strong development team that is always working to upgrade and improve its features, such as adding support for more currencies and developing protection against new security threats?

 - Support for multiple currencies.
-If you want to hold multiple different coins and tokens in one wallet, check to see whether any wallet you’re considering supports all your desired currencies.
+If you want to hold multiple kinds of coins and tokens in one wallet, check to see whether any wallet you’re considering supports all your desired currencies.

 - Customer support.
-Finally, will you be able to quickly and easily access customer assistance if you ever have a problem with your wallet?
+Finally, make sure you’ll be able to quickly and easily access customer assistance if you ever have a problem with your wallet.

 5 wallets that hold Stellar Lumens (XLM)

 Ledger Nano S (hardware wallet)

 - Strong security, easy to set up and use, can store multiple cryptocurrencies

 If you’re looking to hold a large amount of XLM, storing them offline in a hardware wallet is widely recommended as the most secure option.
 The Ledger Nano S is one of the most popular hardware wallets available and offers a simple and safe place to store your cryptocurrencies.

 A small and portable device that connects to your computer via USB, the Nano S supports Lumens (XLM), bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Litecoin (LTC), Dash (DASH) and a host of other digital currencies.
 The setup process is straightforward, and the Nano S works with Ledger’s own companion apps or other compatible software and online wallets to allow you to manage your holdings.